salesforce/sa11y/CONTRIBUTING.md

 The above commands will commit the files into your feature branch.
 You can keep pushing new changes into the same branch until you are ready to create a pull request.

+#### Media files

+Media files such as screenshots, images and demo videos are uploaded into a separate `media` branch.
+The uploaded files are then linked/referenced from the `media` branch to the other branches.
+This helps [manage the binary assets separately](https://gist.github.com/joncardasis/e6494afd538a400722545163eb2e1fa5) without bloating the history/size of the main repo.

 ### Rebase